mizila-firox/chainlink-master/README.md

 ### VRF

-Blokchains are deterministic so they can work as they do but that prohibits a true random number from being generated on chain, then if for any reason you need a true random number Chainlink provides that to you by using the Verifiable Random Function offchain.
+Blokchains are deterministic so they can work the way they do but that prohibits a true random number from ever being generated on chain, so if for any reason you need a true random number Chainlink provides that for you by using the Verifiable Random Function offchain.

 ### Data Streams